 Applicants must have a family income lower than $115,000.

 Coronavirus Financial Bridge Loans are repayable in monthly installments of $150–250 depending on the size of the loan.
 Repayments begin two months after the loan is received.
+Small business loan repayment may be deferred longer.

 A cosigner is required for all loans, unless the borrower is a homeowner with a credit score of 670+.
 If the borrower or cosigner is married, both spouses must borrow/cosign together.